elmi-elmi/elmi-elmi/README.md

 ---
 # Node.JS
-<a href="https://elmi-elmi-weather-app.herokuapp.com/">Weather App</a> ---- <a href="https://github.com/elmi-elmi/demo-node-web-server">Code<a/> (Using mapbox api and weatherstack api.
-Please search the name of your city and see the result)
+<a href="https://elmi-elmi-weather-app.herokuapp.com/">Weather App</a> ---- <a href="https://github.com/elmi-elmi/demo-node-web-server">Code<a/> (Using mapbox api and weatherstack api.Search the city and see the results)

 ----